Texas Tech University: Expansion and growth

 By the 1960s, the school had expanded its offerings to more than just technical subjects.
 The Faculty Advisory Committee suggested changing the name to "Texas State University", feeling the phrase "Technological College" did not define the institution's scope.
 While most students supported this change, the Board of Directors and many alumni, wanting to preserve the Double T, opposed it.
-Other names—University of the Southwest, Texas Technological College and State University, and The Texas University of Art, Science and Technology—were considered, but the Board of Directors chose Texas Tech University, submitting it to the state legislature in 1964.
+Other names including the University of the Southwest, Texas Technological College and State University, and The Texas University of Art, Science and Technology were considered, but the Board of Directors chose Texas Tech University, submitting it to the state legislature in 1964.

 A failed move by Governor John Connally to have the school placed into the Texas A&M University System, as well as continued disagreement and heated debate over the school's new name, kept the name change from being approved.
 In spite of objections by many students and faculty, the Board of Directors again submitted the change in 1969.
-It finally received the legislature's approval on June 6 and the name Texas Tech University went into effect that September.
+It finally received the legislature's approval on June 6, and the name Texas Tech University went into effect that September.
 All of the institution's schools, except Law, became colleges.

-Texas Tech was integrated in 1961 when three African-American students were admitted.
-After its initial rejection of the students' enrollment and the threat of a lawsuit, the university enacted a policy to admit "all qualified applicants regardless of color".
+Texas Tech was integrated in the summer of 1961 when its first African-American student, Lucille S. Graves, was admitted.
+After its initial rejection of African-American students' enrollment and the threat of a lawsuit, the university enacted a policy to admit "all qualified applicants regardless of color".
 The university offered its first athletic scholarship to a black student in 1967, when Danny Hardaway was recruited to play for the Red Raiders football team.
 In 1970, Hortense W. Dixon became the first African American student to earn a doctorate from the university.
-In 1972 Charles Henry became the first full-time African American faculty member.
+In 1972 Emory Grant Davis became the first full-time African American faculty member.

 In the 1960s and 1970s, the university invested US$150 million in the campus to construct buildings for the library, foreign languages, social sciences, communications, philosophy, electrical and petroleum engineering, art, and architecture.
 Some other buildings were significantly expanded.

 On May 29, 1969, the 61st Texas Legislature created the Texas Tech University School of Medicine.
 The Texas Legislature expanded the medical school charter in 1979, creating the Texas Tech University Health Sciences Center.
 TTUHSC, which is now part of the Texas Tech University System, includes Schools of Allied Health Sciences, Medicine, Nursing, Pharmacy, and the Graduate School of Biomedical Sciences.
 It has locations in four Texas cities in addition to the main campus in Lubbock.

 In 2011, the combined enrollment in the Texas Tech University System was greater than 42,000 students—a 48% increase since 2000.
 Chancellor Kent Hance reiterated plans for Texas Tech's main campus to reach enrollment of 40,000 students by 2020, with additional 5,000 students at Texas Tech University Health Sciences Center and 10,000 students at Angelo State University.